Interview With a Board Certified Specialist

 Maria Galmarini, PsyD, ABPP

-Maria Galmarini, Psy.D., ABPP, is a Florida licensed psychologist.
-She received her bachelor’s degree in Psychology from Boston University (2008), her Master’s in Mental Health Counseling (2010) and Doctorate in Psychology from Nova Southeastern University (2015).
-Dr. Galmarini first gained experience in the field of police psychology in 2013, completing a clinical externship at Miami-Dade Police Department’s Psychological Services.
+Maria Galmarini, PsyD, is a Florida-licensed psychologist.
+She received her bachelor’s degree in psychology from Boston University (2008), her master’s degree in mental health counseling (2010), and her doctorate in psychology from Nova Southeastern University (2015).
+Dr. Galmarini first gained experience in police psychology in 2013, completing a clinical externship with the Miami-Dade Police Department’s Psychological Services.

-Dr. Galmarini joined Law Enforcement Psychological and Counseling Associates Inc. in 2015.
-Dr. Galmarini currently conducts pre-employment psychological screenings, fitness for duty evaluations, and critical incident stress debriefings.
-She also provides individual, couples, and family therapy to law enforcement and civilian personnel through the employee assistance program of various local public safety agencies.
-In addition to her work in Police and Public Safety, Dr. Galmarini has extensive experience working with individuals with severe and persistent mental illness, and currently serves as a forensic evaluator for the 11th Judicial Circuit of Miami-Dade County.
+Dr. Galmarini joined Law Enforcement Psychological and Counseling Associates, Inc. in 2015.
+She currently conducts pre-employment psychological screenings, fitness-for-duty evaluations, and critical incident stress debriefings.
+She also provides individual, couples, and family therapy to law enforcement and civilian personnel through the employee assistance programs of various local public safety agencies.
+In addition to her work in police and public safety, Dr. Galmarini has extensive experience working with individuals with severe and persistent mental illness and currently serves as a forensic evaluator for the 11th Judicial Circuit of Miami-Dade County.

 Q. What motivated you to seek board certification?

-A. As a woman who has never been employed in law enforcement or any other public safety position, board certification provides agencies assurance regarding my training, education, experience, and ability to provide effective support and services.
-I am also aware that at this point in my career, the pursuit of board certification not only reflects proficiency of the services I provide, but also facilitates opportunities for continued learning, consultation, and collaboration with those who have established and progressed the field to where it is today.
+A. As a woman who has never been employed in law enforcement or another public safety position, board certification provides agencies with assurance regarding my training, education, experience, and ability to deliver effective services.
+At this stage in my career, pursuing board certification not only reflects my professional proficiency but also creates opportunities for continued learning, consultation, and collaboration with those who have shaped the field.

 Q. What did you learn about yourself and your practice while doing board certification?

-A. The board certification process was challenging, but extremely rewarding.
-I learned that I knew much more than I initially believed I did and gained a greater appreciation of the importance and significance of the work I do daily.
-While I have always had a proactive learning style, seeking out better understanding and doing my own research before asking others for help, this process taught me there was great value in the conversations I had with others who have gone through the process and who were kind enough to listen, give guidance, and provide encouragement when it was most needed.
-It afforded me the opportunity to think about my work from different perspectives and approaches, and resulted in greater understanding of the legal, ethical, and scientific aspects guiding my practice.
-This led to identified areas for improvement, including updating consent forms and verifying procedures were consistent with best practices and recent trends.
+A. The board certification process was challenging but extremely rewarding.
+I realized that I knew much more than I initially believed and gained a deeper appreciation for the importance of my daily work.
+Although I have always had a proactive learning style—seeking to understand issues and conduct research before asking for help—this process highlighted the value of engaging with others who had completed the process and were willing to offer guidance and encouragement.
+It also allowed me to consider my work from different perspectives, resulting in a greater understanding of the legal, ethical, and scientific foundations of my practice.
+This led me to identify areas for improvement, including updating consent forms and ensuring that procedures align with best practices and current trends.

 Q. What advice would you give to a candidate for board certification in Police and Public Safety Psychology?

 A. Board certification is a personal process.
-While many will have advice, you need to go at your own pace, and develop a plan that will work best for you.
-Life continues, work obligations are always present, and unexpected situations arise.
-Therefore, you need to develop an approach that affords you enough time to complete the tasks, provides flexibility, and incorporates opportunities for self-care.
-You must also remember there is help and support, formally within the mentoring program offered and informally from the warm and welcoming members of the specialty.
+While many people will offer advice, it is important to move at your own pace and develop a plan that works best for you.
+Life continues, work obligations remain, and unexpected situations arise.
+Therefore, you should create an approach that allows sufficient time to complete requirements, offers flexibility, and incorporates opportunities for self-care.
+It is also important to remember that support is available—both formally through the mentoring program and informally through the welcoming members of the specialty.

 Q. What have you found most valuable or rewarding about board certification?